bgonzalezbustamante/academic-kickstart/CurrentVersion/v2.9.3/content/authors/rcuevas/_index.markdown

 superuser: false

 # Role/position
-role: Adjunct Professor at USACH
+role: Lecturer at UVALPO

 # Organizations/Affiliations
 organizations:
-- name: Universidad de Santiago de Chile
+- name: Universidad de Valparaíso
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Adjunct Professor in the Department of Public Administration and Policy at the Universidad de Santiago de Chile.
+bio: Lecturer in the School of International Business at the Universidad de Valparaíso.

 interests:
 - International Politics